f5devcentral/f5-big-iq-lab/docs/class1/module2/lab1.rst

 4. Login on **BIG-IQ** as **david**, go to Applications tab and check the application is displayed and analytics are showing.

-.. warning:: Starting in 7.0, BIG-IQ displays AS3 application services created using the AS3 Declare API as Unknown Applications.
+.. warning:: Starting 7.0, BIG-IQ displays AS3 application services created using the AS3 Declare API as Unknown Applications.
-             You can move those application services using the GUI, the `Move/Merge API`_ or create it directly into Application in BIG-IQ using the `Deploy API`_ to define the BIG-IQ Application name.
+             You can move those application services using the GUI, the `Move/Merge API`_, `bigiq_move_app_dashboard`_ F5 Ansible Galaxy role or create it directly into Application in BIG-IQ using the `Deploy API`_ to define the BIG-IQ Application name.

 .. _Move/Merge API: https://clouddocs.f5.com/products/big-iq/mgmt-api/latest/ApiReferences/bigiq_public_api_ref/r_as3_move_merge.html
 .. _Deploy API: https://clouddocs.f5.com/products/big-iq/mgmt-api/latest/ApiReferences/bigiq_public_api_ref/r_as3_deploy.html
+.. _bigiq_move_app_dashboard: https://galaxy.ansible.com/f5devcentral/bigiq_move_app_dashboard

 .. |lab-1-1| image:: ../pictures/module2/lab-1-1.png
    :scale: 60%